 Varicose Veins - Symptoms and Treatment

 Varicose veins are bulging, blue cords that run beneath the skin's surface.
 Varicose veins usually affect the legs and feet.
 They typically are innocuous, even though they can be unpleasant and disfiguring.
 They become irritating to the touch when inflamed and can obstruct circulation, resulting in swollen ankles, itchy skin, and soreness in the afflicted limb.

 Your legs have an interior or deep venous network in addition to a surface network of veins.
 An inner leg vein might develop varicose in rare circumstances.
 Although deep varicose veins are rarely apparent, they can cause swelling and pain in the legs.

 It is usual to have discomfort around the afflicted areas when you have varicose veins.
 Veins that are weak and diseased are prone to pain.
 Because varicose veins are strained and bulging, the valves enable blood to flow backward, causing more damage to the vein.

 Blood is more likely to pool around the injured vein.
-To pump blood against gravity towards the heart, varicose veins must work extremely hard to overcome this damage.
+To pump blood against gravity toward the heart, varicose veins must work extremely hard to overcome this damage.
 As the pressure builds up in the legs, this exertion is likely to cause discomfort.

 Symptoms of Varicose Veins

-Varicose veins can cause a variety of symptoms, depending on the severity of the condition:
+Varicose veins can cause a variety of symptoms, depending on the severity of the conditions.
+Symptoms of varicose veins are as follows:

 - Legs that are painful and unpleasant are common complaints